SoyTonyRodriguez/bspwm_dotfiles/README.md

 ##  &hearts; BSPWM DOTFILES &hearts;
 ---
-This is my current conig from my linux machine, I using bspwm.
+This is config from my archlinux machine, I using the WM bspwm.
 If it is to your liking, do not hesitate to give a star (:

 ## General view by SoyTonyRodriguez: